Why does the U.S. lead global credit card fraud?

 The tangible benefits of EMV technology are clear, as seen in other countries that have adopted the more modern form of payment processing.
 While most other countries are using EMV to process customer transactions, the U.S. adoption rates are well behind the rest of the world.
 According to EMVCo, adoption rates were less than 1 percent in the fourth quarter last year.
 By contrast, adoption rates for every other continent was more than 70 percent.

 The current technology most domestic merchants use to process customer payments, swiping the magnetic stripe, is close to 50 years old and lacks cutting-edge security measures.
-While EMV adds another layer of protection at the physical point of sale, the magnetic stripe leaves information susceptible to theft, therefore leading to higher fraud and counterfeit rates in the U.S. Although customer information is more at risk, merchants may not want to pay the upfront investment required to upgrade their payment processing infrastructure.
+While EMV adds another layer of protection at the physical point of sale, the magnetic stripe leaves information susceptible to theft, therefore leading to higher fraud, ID theft, and counterfeit rates in the U.S. Although customer information is more at risk, merchants may not want to pay the upfront investment required to upgrade their payment processing infrastructure.

 However, as of Oct.
 1, 2015, many local businesses may need update their payment terminals.
 The EMV liability shift deadline is fast approaching, and merchants that aren't EMV-compliant can be liable for financial damages in the case of fraud.
 Although domestic small and local businesses are reluctant to invest in new POS infrastructure, the payoff for protecting one's own company - and its customers - from a potential breach can far outweigh the initial upfront investment.